Data Mining

 Deploying Data Models

-By publishing the data models in the Dragon1 Viewer you enable people to have access to them and make decisions with them.
+By publishing the data models in the Dragon1 Viewer, you enable people to access them and make decisions with them.

 Example Screenshots